menzenski/dnd-5e-api-wrapper/README.md

 # encountr

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure wrapper for the [5E API](https://fivee-api.com/#/home).

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Matt Menzenski

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.